ISBlocksltd/isblocks-java-pkcs11/README.md

 native mapping.
 Includes JNA < https://github.com/java-native-access/jna >
 as default provider to bridge between Java and native cryptoki lib.

+# Version

+This library supports the the PKCS#11 version 3.2.
+These include the new PQC attributes

 # Install

 Build and install with: